f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-cbip/Readme.md

 curl http://{nginx_app}/server1
 ```

-# Manual Migration from BIG-IP to BIG-IP Next
+# Manual Migration from Classic BIG-IP to BIG-IP Next

-In this part of our guide we will showcase a brownfield use case for app manual migration from BIG-IP to BIG-IP Next.
+In this part of our guide we will showcase a brownfield use case for app manual migration from Classic BIG-IP to BIG-IP Next.
 Since migration covers WAF policies, in the course of migration we will see how easy and fast it is to migrate an app with a configured WAF policy using BIG-IP Next Central Manager.
 In order to manually migrate an app with WAF policy we will:

 - Get BIG-IP UCS Archive
 - Upload UCS Archive into BIG-IP Next Central Manager